white open book

 If you and your partner do not choose to mediate and one of you chooses to retain our office as your legal counsel, bear in mind that lawyers are under a legal obligation to make attempts to settle the litigation; and in this regard, we may suggest retaining an independent 3rd party mediator at some stage (ie. lawyer assisted mediation).
 We recognize that choosing the right mediator is important to you and accordingly, both ourselves and your partner’s lawyer will put forth some recommendations from which you and your partner may choose.

-If you and your partner are willing to mediate your dispute, complete and submit the Mediation Intake to book a free 30-minute consultation, to implement a plan to resolve your dispute.
+If you and your partner are willing to mediate your dispute, complete and submit the Mediation Intake to book a free 30-minute consultation with Gagan Sangha, to implement a plan to resolve your dispute.

 No agreement & Beyond – What if you can’t reach an agreement after mediation?